"Even the tiniest Poodle or Chihuahua is still a wolf at heart."

 Minuet in Eternal Sonata is essentially this — a little yappy poodle puppy with a red bow.
 In the original XBox 360 version, she just yaps once and then exits the scene.
 In the PlayStation 3 version, however, she leads the party on a merry little chase through a Magic Mirror.

-The Pokémon Furfrou is a Kalosian Poodle Pokemon that trainers (both players and NPCs) style in various ridiculous fur fashions.
-At least one rich NPC has a Furfrou he treats in this manner, and people are known to fawn over them.
+The Pokémon Furfrou is a Kalosian (standard) Poodle Pokemon that trainers (both players and NPCs) style in various ridiculous fur fashions.
+At least one rich NPC has a Furfrou he treats in this manner (it hates him), and people are known to fawn over them.
 However, true to the real-life poodle's origins, its Dex entry notes that they are excellent guard dogs, and their signature ability gives them surprisingly Lightning Bruiser potential in the game.

 Referenced in Snatcher, where the current pet craze is for "Pocket Pets", genetically-modified animals in various sizes, with "handles" and pouches for storing items, allowing the owner to use them as a fashion accessory and handbag.
 The animal, of course, often suffers from internal lacerations from being used to store sharp objects, and they often live short lifespans.
 It's mentioned that several Animal Rights groups try to ban the sale of these pocket pets for this very reason.